igorbb/template_reproducible_ml/README.md

 Use [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/igorbb/template_reproducible_ml/master) to get a running jupyter notebook.
 Jump to `POC.ipynb` to run the code and verify the result.
+What is the protocol to Run the code?

+ - Run each cell of [POC.ipynb](https://mybinder.org/v2/gh/igorbb/template_reproducible_ml/f8453ccb532c51ea46f7be096f888d5db6951e72) by pressing the play button

 ### Option 2